 Mining tenements with active extraction and exploration operations and road reserves with active expansion projects that often impact sandalwood habitats occur within the sandalwood distribution.
 These clearing activities are made lawful under Part IV Division 2 and Part V Division 2 of the EP Act, the Clearing Regulations and the Mining Act.
-Exploration is specifically considered in this legislation as a low impact mineral or petroleum activity.
+Clearing for exploration that has been authorised under the Mining Act, and clearing for 'low impact mineral and petroleum activities' as defined in the Clearing Regulations, is generally exempt from the need for a clearing permit under the EP Act or a licence to take sandalwood under the BC Act.